 I was nervous about driving in a country that’s notorious for its aggressive drivers.
 Everyone told me not to rent a car in Italy, but as I was going to small towns in the Alps, I knew there was no other way.
 I picked up my car in Milan and drove off.

 I’m so glad that I rented a car, as it turned out to be easier than I thought, and in my opinion, the stereotype of Italian drivers is surely exaggerated.

-As I live in Italy at the moment, but don’t actually own a vehicle, I’ve rented a car numerous times in different areas of Italy and from different providers.
+As I live in Italy at the moment, but don’t actually own a vehicle, I’ve been renting cars numerous times in different areas of Italy and from different providers.
 Here are some basic things to know about renting a car in Italy in order to make your experience painless and convenient.

 Renting a Car in Italy

 - Is it a Good Idea to Rent a Car in Italy?

 - Renting a Car in Italy: Manual vs Automatic